CriticalMoments/CriticalMoments/README.md

 ### Step 3: Update Anytime, Without App Updates

-Once your initial growth plan is deployed, you can update anytime without app reviews or updates.
-Add growth features without new code anytime.
-Update and tune your user targeting logic over-the-air.
+Once your initial growth plan is deployed, you can update anytime without app reviews or app store updates.
+Add growth features without new code, anytime, over the air.
+Update and tune your user targeting logic, including in past app releases.

 ## Feature Overview 🔧